ioos/ioos.github.io/_docs/website-deployment-jekyll.md

 cd documentation-theme-jekyll
 ```

 Next, you will need to copy the files downloaded to the 'documentation-theme-jekyll' directory to your target repository.
-For an existing repository, the easiest way to do this is to create a new 'gh-pages' branch, and then remove all git-tracked files and replace by the template code.
+For an existing repository, the easiest way to do this is to create a new "orphan" `gh-pages` branch, and then remove all git-tracked files and replace by the template code.
 Roughly, this looks like (use with caution):

 ```
 cd /my/target/repository
-git checkout -b gh-pages master git rm -r * git rm .*
+git checkout --orphan gh-pages git rm -rf .
 ```
 Then copy the content of the 'documentation-theme-jekyll' repository into you target repository, and add all the files to git for tracking **`git add --all`**.
 Once you have the code in hand, instructions below describe relevant files to modify to adapt the template to your needs.